 And, it's free.
 With just a standard Google account, you can make as many Google Sites as you want for free.
 The new Google Sites uses your Google Drive account to store images and files you share on your site, so you can even store up to 15GB of files for your sites for free, shared with your other Google apps.

-The only catch is that your site will be on Google's domain, with an address like
+The only catch is that by default, your site will be on Google's domain, with an address like

 Want a site on your own domain?
-Just create a G Suite account for your domain for $5/month per person on your team, and you can link your domain to Google Sites from your G Suite Sites admin.
-There's only one catch: The new Google Sites doesn't work with custom domains yet, so you'll need to use the old Google Sites for that right now.
+Just create a G Suite account for your domain for $5/month per person on your team, and you can link your domain to Google Sites from your G Suite Sites admin, then follow these directions to add your site to the new domain.

 Now it's time to build your site.
 We'll try re-creating part of Zapier's About page in Google Sites as an example—you can follow along, or start building your own site.